Diameter of P.A. random graphs with edge-step functions: Abstract

 \section{Abstract}

-In this work we investigate a preferential attachment model whose parameter is a function $f:\N\to[0,1]$ that drives the asymptotic proportion between the numbers of vertices and edges of the graph.
-We investigate topological features of the graphs, proving general bounds for the diameter and the clique number.
-Our results regarding the diameter are sharp when $f$ is a \textit{regularly varying function at infinity} with strictly negative index of regular variation~$-\gamma$.
+In this work we prove general bounds for the diameter of random graphs generated by a preferential attachment model whose parameter is a function $f:\N\to[0,1]$ that drives the asymptotic proportion between the numbers of vertices and edges.
+These results are sharp when $f$ is a \textit{regularly varying function at infinity} with strictly negative index of regular variation~$-\gamma$.
 For this particular class, we prove a characterization for the diameter that depends only on~$-\gamma$.
 More specifically, we prove that the diameter of such graphs is of order $1/\gamma$ with high probability, although its vertex set order goes to infinity polynomially.
 Sharp results for the diameter for a wide class of \textit{slowly varying functions} are also obtained.
-The almost sure convergence for the properly normalized logarithm of the clique number of the graphs generated by slowly varying functions is also proved.

 .5cm

 \emph{Keywords}: complex networks; cliques; preferential attachment; concentration bounds; diameter; scale-free; small-world

 MSC 2010 subject classifications.
 Primary 05C82; Secondary 60K40, 68R10